15 Best Things To Do In Dubrovnik Old Town: You’ll Actually Love!

 8. SAMPLE THE LOCAL WINE IN DUBROVNIK OLD TOWN

-Sipping Croatian wine on a secret rooftop terrace is one of the best things to do in Dubrovnik Old Town in the early evening and you don’t have to be a connoisseur of wine to enjoy some of these top places hidden in the oldest part of town!
+Sipping Croatian wine on a secret rooftop terrace is one of the best things to do in Dubrovnik Old Town on an early summers evening when that atmosphere is more chilled and the day trippers have gone elsewhere, and you don’t have to be a connoisseur of wine to enjoy some of these incredible venues hidden in the oldest part of town!

-M’arden is easily the best wine bar in Dubrovnik, in my opinion, I love the rooftop location, anything sitting on top of an attractive building is always a winner in this town and as well as the secretive location, there’s atmosphere in spades, all helped with a live acoustic guitarist!
-Don’t miss the delicious tapas pairings!
+M’arden is my current favourite, which I uncovered most recently when wandering the city’s lanes, I love the stunning rooftop location, anything sitting on top of an attractive building is always a treat in this town and as well as the secretive location, there’s romantic atmosphere in spades, I was fortunate to listen to a beautiful live acoustic guitarist while devouring some of the best Croatian tapas and wine pairings I’ve ever tasted in Dubrovnik!

-For something more cosy, you can check out wine bar Skar or D’vino, both of which have a few tall tables and chairs right on the cobbles, perfect for sipping wine in a relaxing setting!
+For something more casual and cosy, you can check out the unique cave wine bar Bakus or D’vino (D’vino is more well known of the two), both of which have a few tall tables and chairs right on the cobbles, perfect for sipping wine in a relaxed setting, they serve wine from all over Croatia, but be sure to also select a local Dubrovnik wine!

-Hot travel tip!
-If you want to experience another sunbathing area, try Coral Beach Club near Lapad – a ten minute drive away!
+Pro Dubrovnik tip!
+If you want to explore another superior sunbathing area, try the more elevated Coral Beach Club near Lapad – a ten minute drive away and set in a very picturesque bay!

 Banje Beach with turquoise water and views of Dubrovnik Old Town and Lokrum Island – relaxing here is one of the top things to do in Dubrovnik Old Town.

-Kayaking is a popular activity in Dubrovnik Old Town, and if you’re keen to include a unique experience in your itinerary, it’s probably the most fun adventure you can have on the open water in Dubrovnik, which only takes a couple of hours of your time!
+Kayaking is a very popular activity in Dubrovnik Old Town, it’s probably the most tranquil mini adventure you can have on the open water in Dubrovnik while experiencing the walls from an entirely different angle, which only takes a couple of hours of your time – and you can be a beginner kayaker!

-All tours leave from a small bay at Pile Gate and typically travel in convoy towards Lokrum Island before stopping at Batina Cave for a swim and rest – many moons ago, I challenged myself and booked the morning kayak tour, unsure of what to expect, but I did enjoy the experience, obviously it would be even easier in a double kayak!
+All tours leave from a small bay at Pile Gate and typically travel in convoy towards Lokrum Island before stopping at Batina Cave for a swim and rest – many moons ago, I challenged myself and booked the morning kayak tour solo, unsure of what to expect, but I did enjoy the experience although a double kayak with a second navigator would have made things even easier – the pace was manageable and the guide ensures stragglers are able to catch up!

 If you fancy kayaking around the old town walls, check out the morning, afternoon or sunset tours on the Kayak tour here!